 It is totally unrealistic in today’s world to say don’t let your children watch TV or play with tablets but it is important to apply moderation in all things.

-Allot specific times to usage and enforce it.
-Make it an interactive experience particularly with younger children.
+Allot specific times for screen usage and enforce it.
+Make it an interactive experience, particularly with younger children.
+Read more here about how to guide your child’s screen time this summer.

 Above all just hang out with your child.
 Cook together.
 Play board games together.
 Gist with each other.
 Take pictures together.
 The early years go by so quickly and you will learn to treasure these moments.